 While it is highly recommended that IKS be utilized to the greatest extent possible, it is not required.
 The applicant may choose to provide cash contributions to fulfill any fraction of their matching contribution.
 The cash contributions can originate from sources including (but not limited to) a 5-year 2% interest SRF Planning Project loan and/or funds available from operational or reserve accounts.

 Applicants may work independently or with one of the prequalified engineering firms listed below to prepare the required project proposal documents.
-Proposals are due by the Intended Use Plan (IUP) deadline, 12:00 noon on August 23, 2019.
+Proposals are due by the Intended Use Plan (IUP) deadline.

 The proposal must include the following: